microsoft/nnfusion/artifacts/figure11/README_FIGURE11.md

-# Experiment #2: Performance with different batch sizes
+# Experiment #1: End-to-end comparation with the state-of-the-arts

-This experiment is used to show the performance comparison on two representative CNN and RNN models, i.e., ResNeXt and LSTM-TC, with batch sizes of 4 and 16, and to reproduce the results in Figure 11 of our origianl paper.
+This experiment is used to demonstrate the end-to-end efficiency of Rammer by comparing with TensorFlow (TF), TensorFlow-XLA (TF-XLA), TVM and TensorRT (TF-TRT), and to reproduce the results in Figure 11 of our origianl paper.

 ## Requirements